dtemir/OperatorAI/README.md

 ### 🧠 AssemblyAI

-We used AssemblyAI [Real-Time Transcription](https://www.assemblyai.com/docs/walkthroughs#realtime-streaming-transcription) for our project because it is a highly accurate and reliable transcription service that is able to quickly and accurately transcribe spoken words into text.
+We used AssemblyAI [Real-Time Transcription](https://www.assemblyai.com/docs/walkthroughs#realtime-streaming-transcription) for our project because it is a highly accurate and reliable transcription service that can quickly and accurately transcribe spoken words into text.
 This is important for our project because it allows us to quickly and accurately understand the content of incoming 911 calls, which is crucial for prioritizing calls based on their severity.

 Additionally, the real-time aspect of the transcription service allows us to quickly and efficiently send transcripts to available operators, further improving the ability to provide timely emergency response.
 Overall, AssemblyAI Real-Time Transcription was the perfect fit for our project because it allows us to quickly and accurately process incoming 911 calls.

 ### ☎️ Twilio

 Using Twilio's [Programmable Voice API](https://www.twilio.com/docs/voice), we were able to seamlessly accept and handle calls from callers.
-Twilio's powerful and intuitive REST API webhook and websockets made it easy for us to quickly respond to callers and provide them with the assistance they needed.
-This saved us from the time-consuming and complex process of building and maintaining our own infrastructure.
+Twilio's powerful and intuitive REST API webhook and WebSockets made it easy for us to quickly respond to callers and provide them with the assistance they needed.
+This saved us from the time-consuming and complex process of building and maintaining our infrastructure.

 Twilio's caller id feature was incredibly useful for 911 operators, allowing them to quickly and easily identify who they were speaking to and provide more personalized and effective assistance.
 Overall, Twilio's platform proved to be a valuable asset for our hackathon project, providing us with the tools and capabilities we needed to quickly and easily handle calls from callers.